hsaarinenCR/csv-barcharts-plotly/README.md

 3. Insert the CSV file location to line 10.
 You know, the line that says `data = pd.read_csv('data.csv')`

-4. Customize the things you want, ie. layout.
+4. Customize the things you want, eg. layout.
 See plotly documentation for more info.

 5. `python mass-bar-generator.py`